lowRISC/opentitan/doc/ug/getting_started_fpga.md

 The `--build` argument is optional and ensures that the boot ROM is rebuilt for the reduced design.
 Alternatively, the boot ROM can be manually regenerated using the previous command.

+Next, the actual FPGA implementation can be started.
 In the following example we synthesize the Earl Grey design for the ChipWhisperer CW310 board using Xilinx Vivado {{< tool_version "vivado" >}}.
 To target the Nexys Video board, replace `cw310` by `nexysvideo` in the instructions below.